dannyjameswilliams/truncsm-blog/README.md

 ## Installation

 To use this work, please clone this repository to wherever you would like.
-It is recommended to create a virtual environement using `conda`, and then running
+It is recommended to create a virtual environment using `conda`, and then running
 ```bash
 pip install requirements.txt
 ```